quillcontent/qapi/source/index.md

 Property | Description
 --------- | ------- | -----------
-data | The primary data response from the Quill Platform which is an array data structure.
-This array contains all your apporved content for the provided ID meta | The meta data reponse from the Quill Platform contains usful supplimental data such as pagination information
+data | The primary data response from the Quill Platform, which is an array data structure.
+This array contains all your approved content for the provided ID meta | The meta data response from the Quill Platform contains useful supplemental data such as pagination information

 # Pagination

 Endpoints that are a list method provide the ability to page through the results.
-Results are defaulted to 50 per page and the responses contains the paging data within the "meta" data structure.
+Results are defaulted to 50 per page and the response contains the paging data within the "meta" data structure.

 ```shell